rogerclarkmelbourne/Arduino_STM32/STM32F1/libraries/usbserialexample/examples/readme.md

 e.g. Serial1.begin(115200, 8N1);
 presently it can't take these settings from the host, it (baud and line discipline) is hardcoded in setup()

-The sketch implements simulation of the DTR, RTS signals.
+The sketch implements the handling of DTR, RTS signals from the host.
 But do note that this disables the DTR 'LEAF' magic sequence that resets the mcu from the host.
 You can define the DTR, RTS pins with the global variables dtrPIN, rtsPIN.
 This would allow controlling of these pins from the host.